Track your memberships, monitor performance, and optimize your IP collection

 Example: 40% Revenue-generating, 35% In-production, 25% Pre-production

-A common rule of thumb: no single project should represent more than 15-20% of your total portfolio.
+A common rule of thumb: no single project should represent more than 15-20% of your total collection.
 For high-risk early-stage projects, consider limiting exposure to 5-10%.
 If your allocation chart shows heavy concentration, it's time to rebalance.

 Set alerts for specific price thresholds: